Meet Jane Avril – The Great Muse of Henri de Toulouse-Lautrec

-Jane Avril was born as Jeanne Beaudon.
-Her mother was a prostitute and her father was an Italian aristocrat.
-As a teenager he ran away from home, and was eventually admitted to the Salpêtrière Hospital, with the movement disorder ‘St Vitus’ Dance’, now thought to be Sydenham’s Chorea, which is characterized by rapid, uncoordinated jerking movements primarily affecting the face, hands, and feet.
+Jane Avril was born Jeanne Beaudon.
+Her mother was a sex worker and her father was an Italian aristocrat.
+As a teenager, he ran away from home and was eventually admitted to the Salpêtrière Hospital, with the movement disorder “St Vitus’ Dance”, now thought to be Sydenham’s Chorea, which is characterized by rapid, uncoordinated jerking movements primarily affecting the face, hands, and feet.

-Despite her fragile and rather ethereal look, on stage she proved to be an acrobatic dancer, full of energy and grace.
-She was even regarded by her contemporaries as the ‘incarnation of dance’.
+Despite her fragile and rather ethereal look, on stage, she proved to be an acrobatic dancer, full of energy and grace.
+She was even regarded by her contemporaries as the “incarnation of dance”.

-At age 42 she met and married the German artist, Maurice Biais, and the couple moved to a home at the outskirts of Paris.
+At age 42, she met and married a German artist, Maurice Biais, and the couple moved to a house on the outskirts of Paris.
 However, her husband soon began to stray, often disappearing for days at a time, and for years she lived a miserable existence.
 Without any financial support following his death in 1926, Avril lived in near poverty on what little was left of her savings.
 The dancer died in a seniors’ home in 1943 at the age of 75.
 She was buried in the Père Lachaise Cemetery in Paris.

 Toulouse-Lautrec’s relationship with Avril was closer than with any of the other Montmartre artists and she remained his loyal friend until his death.
 Toulouse-Lautrec created a magnificent series of remarkable portraits in which the dancer is shown as a private individual, in contrast with her exotic poster image and her performances at the Moulin Rouge.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.